 stackArmor’s cybersecurity platform provides a robust set of security services that must be included for compliance with NIST SP 800-53 for FedRAMP, FISMA, or DFARS.

-The stackArmor Security Operations Center (SOC) capability is embedded into the Cloud GSS for meeting the specifics of NIST SP 800-53 requirements.
+The stackArmor Security Operations Center (SOC) and Continuous Monitoring capability is embedded into the Cloud GSS (General Support System – is a term used in NIST RMF centric environments) for meeting the specifics of NIST SP 800-53 control requirements.

-Every SOC must pay special attention to the following architectural elements:
+Every dedicated SOC and Continuous Monitoring Platform must pay special attention to the following architectural elements:

-Most SOC architectures especially for cloud deployments tend to take a simplistic view of a “single” central SOC.
+Most SOC & ConMon architectures especially for cloud deployments tend to take a simplistic view of a “single” central SOC.
 This approach is not inherently scalable as the environments multiple and the cost associated with moving “around” starts to add up.
-Instead, a more thoughtful Hierarchical SOC model that allows for various tiers of SOC data/analysis is inherently more scalable.
+Instead, a more thoughtful Distributed Zero-trust architecture for SOC & ConMon allows for various tiers of SOC data/analysis to be performed avoided overly large collection of centralized security data.
 The infographic below demonstrates how large organizations especially US Federal agencies should consider architecting their security monitoring capabilities.
 One might have large programs with their own ability to implement monitoring and security, however, a downstream SOC may monitor the upstream applications by feeding necessary log information.

 stackArmor SOC architecture that utilizes a hierarchical pattern to implement a SOC of SOC’s pattern to allow for scalability and catering to the unique use cases of Federal Agencies with diverse and distributed cloud deployments managed by a wide variety of teams and vendors.